danrot/master-thesis/02_state-of-the-art.md

 $node->addMixin('mix:versionable');
 ```

-Afterwards the session can deliver an instance of the VersionManager, which
+Afterwards, the session can deliver an instance of the VersionManager, which
 allows to checkout a node for editing and checking in for creating a new
 version of the node with the current data: